Running a topology

 This generates docker compose file, all RemotiveBroker configuration and copies all databases to the RemotiveBroker folders.
 Understanding these generated files is typically not necessary.

-⚠️ You should not edit the generated files as they will be completely overwritten every time you run generate.
+⚠️ You shouldn't edit the generated files as they're completely overwritten every time you run generate.

 Run